sylhare/sylhare.github.io/_posts/2015-01-23-Working-with-agile.md

 ### XP Xtrem programming

 XP Xtrem programming invented by .Kent.Beck mid 1990's is a Lightweight, Efficient, Low-Risk, Flexible, "predictable", Scientific and Fun displine of software development.
-It leverage pair programming, pair negociation.
+It leverage pair programming, pair negotiation.

 With self organizing, team are empowered and motivated by trust to their own decisions and commitment.
 It's consensus driven with constant constructive desagreement driving the team development and success.